marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "JavaScript console", "developer tools", "Node.js", "console.log", output}}

-In previous examples, we've used `console.log` to output values.
+In examples, I used `console.log` to output values.
 Most JavaScript systems (including all modern web ((browser))s and Node.js) provide a `console.log` function that writes out its arguments to _some_ text output device.
 In browsers, the output lands in the ((JavaScript console)).
 This part of the browser interface is hidden by default, but most browsers open it when you press F12 or, on Mac, when you press Command-Option-I. If that does not work, search through the menus for an item named "developer tools" or similar.

 {{if interactive

-When running the examples, or your own code, on the pages of this book, `console.log` output will be shown after the example, instead of in the browser's JavaScript console.
+When running the examples (or your own code) on the pages of this book, `console.log` output will be shown after the example, instead of in the browser's JavaScript console.

-if}}

 ```
 let x = 30;